aragilar/python-testing/_episodes/02-backtraces.md

    before include `inf` and `NaN`, and `None` is a commonly used status value in Python.
 2. "Raising" an exception.
 The word "raising" in this context refers to how the exception is created and passed around by Python.
+Other languages may use the terminology "thrown".

 In general, Python programmers prefer using exceptions over status values, and we will provide some general guidance about when to use both in the next